federicoperezmarina/101_docker_first_steps/README.md

 ```

 ## Docker Containers
 Containers are to Virtual Machines as threads are to processes.
-Or you can think of them as chroots on steroids.

 ### Lifecycle